 Distance: 30.2 miles Location: Waterhead car park, Ambleside Coordinates: N 54.42116, W 2.96284

 Travelling:Leave the car park and turn left on the A5075 towards Windermere town.
-This immediately joins the A591 at the traffic lights where you continue along the lakeshore road.
-Soon pass the Low Wood Hotel with spectacular views across Windermere lake.
+This immediately joins the A591 at the traffic lights where you continue along the picturesque lakeshore road.
+As you leave Waterhead, the peaceful and attractive Stagshaw Gardens is on the left and approx 0.6 miles beyond is the Low Wood Hotel which is well known for water sports in a spectacular setting.
 Just beyond this take a left turn towards Troutbeck.
 The narrow road twists and turns up the steep hill, passing some fabulous properties including the prestigious Holbeck Ghyll Hotel.
 After approx 0.9 miles the road finally levels out and it is possible to stop and admire the great views down Windermere lake.
 The lofty lane continues through pleasant countryside for approx 0.6 miles to enter the village of Troutbeck and Townend car park is on the left.

 Distance: 32.9 miles Location: Townend Coordinates: N 54.41128, W 2.91571